 Clients can install major applications using pre-installed and pre-configured scripts.
 Installing Virtualmin is also very easy.

 The team has developed a script that will configure Virtualmin on your server easily.
 You need to have root access to the server; the server should have an internet connection.
 In my case, I launched a digitalocean server which literally took 2 minutes to create a Ubuntu server.

 Run the installation script –

 sudo sh install.sh

-You may get error if you server is low on memory.
-You can create swap partition to pass through that error.
+You may get an error if your server is low on memory.
+You can create a swap partition to pass through that error.

 Enter server hostname –